garrandall/popular-music-data/tracks/lovestoned-justin-timberlake.md

 And now I walk around without a care
 She's got me hooked
-It just ain't fair, but I...
+It just ain't fair, but I
 I'm love stoned and I could swear
 That she knows
 Think that she knows, oh, oh